UBC-MOAD/docs/analysis_repo.rst

        $ conda create -n cookiecutter -c conda-forge python=3 cookiecutter

-   That command will do some process and then show you a list of packages that will be downloaded and installed, and ask you if it is okay to proceed;
+   That command will do some processing and then show you a list of packages that will be downloaded and installed, and ask you if it is okay to proceed;
    hit :kbd:`y` or :kbd:`Enter` to go ahead.